Banani-Rath/azure-devops-server-docs-pr/docs/server/architecture/architecture.md

 To best plan and manage your deployment, you should first understand the underlying architecture of Team Foundation Server (TFS).
 Understanding the architecture can help you maintain the overall health of the deployment and help ensure the overall availability of the servers and services your development teams require.

 You can deploy TFS in several ways: on one server; on many servers; or in one domain or workgroup or across domains.
-Alternatively, you might choose to use VSTS, where all the server elements of your deployment are hosted for you by Microsoft.
+Alternatively, you might choose to use Azure DevOps Services, where all the server elements of your deployment are hosted for you by Microsoft.
 Understanding the architecture can help you decide what topology is most likely to meet your business needs.
 Regardless of your choice of topology, if you understand the architecture underlying TFS, you can better manage the physical and logical requirements.
 This topic provides a simple overview of the various architectures, with links to more information about example deployments.
 It also provides technical information about the services, databases, configuration information, and network ports and protocols of local deployments.

 To understand the architecture of TFS and how it affects your deployment, you should consider the following:

-* The logical application, data, and client tiers of Team Foundation, and whether you want to use one or more servers for the application and data tiers, or whether you want the application and data tiers hosted in the cloud for you by using VSTS
+* The logical application, data, and client tiers of Team Foundation, and whether you want to use one or more servers for the application and data tiers, or whether you want the application and data tiers hosted in the cloud for you by using Azure DevOps Services

 * The location of the physical or virtual servers that host those tiers